Pashtun culture: Pashtunwali as a social code of honor

-Being the worlds largest tribal ethnicity, Pashtun society is guarded by a code of common rules, customs and social behaviors, known collectively as Pashtunwali.
+Being the world's largest tribal ethnicity, Pashtun society is guarded by a code of common rules, customs and social behaviors, known collectively as Pashtunwali.
 The code is based on personal honor and promotes courage, self-respect, independence, leadership, justice and hospitality.

 Traditional dress and clothing

 Headwear and turbans

-One of the trademark and historical headwear of Pashtuns is an adorned turban wrapped tightly around a hat with one of its ends loose over the shoulders, a sure sign and recognition of a Pashtun. the turban itself has been a symbol of pride and the center of many Pashto proverbs.
+One of the trademark and historical headwear of Pashtun men is an adorned turban wrapped tightly around a hat with one of its ends loose over the shoulders, a sure sign and recognition of a Pashtun.
+The turban itself has been a symbol of pride and the center of many Pashto proverbs.
 However, it should be mentioned that different tribes have different types of turbans unique to them, as such tribal styles have been persevered for centuries.
-They are worn in everyday life by elders, adults and tribal leaders as sign of status and respect.
+They are worn in everyday life by male elders, adults and tribal leaders as sign of status and respect.
 The common turban comes in a spectrum of colors with unique striped patterns.
 These styles are uniquely associated with Pashtuns throughout Central and South Asia.
 However, other Afghan ethnic groups have also however adopted the Pashtun turban style.

-Another common headwear of Pashtuns is the Pakol hat, which is a soft rolled up flat wool hat, that is worn on the head and worn like a beret.
+Another common headwear of Pashtun men is the Pakol hat, which is a soft rolled up flat wool hat, that is worn on the head and worn like a beret.
 It comes in a variety of earthly colors and is used to keep the head warm, although this isn't a traditional headwear and was adopted in the 19th century, it is worn by many of them today in everyday life.